 February 12, 2019

 Automated writing evaluation (AWE) uses natural language processing (NLP) methods to detect and extract linguistic features relevant to writing quality (for example use of sources, claims, and evidence; topic development; coherence; and grammatical conventions).
-The talk will describe the inner-workings of AWE systems – specifically, what these systems can do now!
-This will be illustrated with a demo of Writing MentorTM (WM) - a Google Docs add-on that provides students with AWE-based feedback to help them improve their writing in a principled manner - and the presentation of results from qualitative usability evaluations with users in the wild.
+The talk described the inner-workings of AWE systems – specifically, what these systems can do now.
+This was illustrated with a demo of Writing MentorTM (WM) - a Google Docs add-on that provides students with AWE-based feedback to help them improve their writing in a principled manner - and the presentation of results from qualitative usability evaluations with users in the wild.

 Learning from Every Student: Leveraging Analytics to Support Student Success In Higher Education

 Stephanie Teasley, University of Michigan

 November 27, 2018

 The research community for Learning Analytics is growing rapidly promising new insights into learning and resulting innovations in pedagogy.
 For this promise to be realized, however, we need the capacity to leverage educational data for scholarly research, and apply research results at the kind of scale that truly changes how we teach and learn.
 In this talk Dr. Teasley presented how the University of Michigan is engaged in learning analytics as an institutional initiative aimed at leveraging the data produced by digitally-mediated educational tools to better understand and improve student outcomes.
 Dr. Teasley shared two examples of the way the University of Michigan is using learning analytics to support student success.
 In the first she described how analytics help us understand the ways curricular pathways impact students.
 In the second she described our efforts to understand how student-facing dashboards can be designed to support important meta-cognitive skills.

 Gesture Detection System & Dynamic Network Wall Demo